grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

    - Set `ruler.alertmanager_url` to `'dnssrvnoa+http://_http-metrics._tcp.{{ template "mimir.fullname" . }}-alertmanager-headless.{{ .Release.Namespace }}.svc.cluster.local/alertmanager'`.
    - If you want to use memberlist as the ring KV store, set `memberlist.join_members` to `['{{ include "mimir.fullname" . }}-gossip-ring']`.
    - Append the caching configuration to `blocks_storage.bucket_store`.
+   - Set `ingester.ring.num_tokens` to the existing value you set in `ingester.lifecycler.num_tokens`.
+     This is especially important if you are using the default Cortex Helm chart values as it sets this to `512`.

    A partial Helm values file with the changes incorporated looks similar to: